-You can pay by cash, cheque, eftpos or credit card (MasterCard or Visa) in person at the front office.
-Cards may be purchased by paying over the phone with a credit card.
+You can pay by cash, eftpos or credit card (MasterCard or Visa) in person at the D Block Finance Window.
+Cards may also be purchased by online by using School Bytes Portal.

 What if my child changes sport?

 The card has no time limit.
 It can be used on sport travel until the trips have been made.
 After the card expires a new card will need to be purchased.